meraki-analytics/kernel/README.md

 Kernel can be obtained and installed either through [Docker](https://www.docker.com/) or by building the application locally using [Maven](https://maven.apache.org/) and deploying it to a local [Wildfly](http://www.wildfly.org/) application server.

 ### Docker
+Kernel docker images are available on [Docker Hub](https://hub.docker.com/r/merakianalytics/kernel/).
+If you're unfamiliar with docker, here's how to run them on your local machine:

 - Install & Configure Docker
   - [Windows 10 Professional](https://docs.docker.com/docker-for-windows/install/) (or other windows version with Hyper-V support)
   - [Other Windows](https://docs.docker.com/toolbox/toolbox_install_windows/)